webhintio/hint/docs/user-guide/index.md

 ### Rule configuration

-When using sonar, you are always in control.
+When using `sonar`, you are always in control.
 This means that you can decide what rules are relevant to your use case and what severity a rule should have: